steinarb/mockrunner/readme.txt

 http://ant.apache.org
 ant.jar

+You can also get Mockrunner from CVS to have everything in place including a build script:
+:pserver:anonymous@cvs.sourceforge.net:/cvsroot/mockrunner

 IMPORTANT NOTE: In order to fix problems with JUnits TestCaseClassLoader, all Mockrunner jar files contain an excluded.properties file including all org.apache, com.mockrunner and org.mockejb classes.
 If you are facing classloading problems,